Why Shopify (SHOP) Outpaced the Stock Market Today

-The cloud-based commerce company's shares have seen an increase of 10.09% over the last month, surpassing the Computer and Technology sector's gain of 1.03% and the S&P 500's gain of 1.21%.
+Coming into today, shares of the cloud-based commerce company had gained 21.14% in the past month.
+In that same time, the Computer and Technology sector gained 9.96%, while the S&P 500 gained 6.41%.

-The investment community will be paying close attention to the earnings performance of Shopify in its upcoming release.
-The company is expected to report EPS of $0.27, up 12.5% from the prior-year quarter.
-In the meantime, our current consensus estimate forecasts the revenue to be $2.11 billion, indicating a 22.89% growth compared to the corresponding quarter of the prior year.
+The upcoming earnings release of Shopify will be of great interest to investors.
+In that report, analysts expect Shopify to post earnings of $0.27 per share.
+This would mark year-over-year growth of 12.5%.
+Alongside, our most recent consensus estimate is anticipating revenue of $2.11 billion, indicating a 22.95% upward movement from the same quarter last year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $1.12 per share and revenue of $8.62 billion.
-These totals would mark changes of +51.35% and +22.15%, respectively, from last year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.12 per share and a revenue of $8.62 billion, indicating changes of +51.35% and +22.16%, respectively, from the former year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Shopify.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for Shopify.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Shopify is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+Shopify currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note that SHOP has a PEG ratio of 1.79 right now.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-By the end of yesterday's trading, the Internet - Services industry had an average PEG ratio of 1.79.
+One should further note that SHOP currently holds a PEG ratio of 1.89.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Services industry currently had an average PEG ratio of 2.23 as of yesterday's close.

 The Internet - Services industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 93, placing it within the top 37% of over 250 industries.
+This group has a Zacks Industry Rank of 101, putting it in the top 41% of all 250+ industries.

 The strength of our individual industry groups is measured by the Zacks Industry Rank, which is calculated based on the average Zacks Rank of the individual stocks within these groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.